bflaven/ia_usages/ia_semantic_layer/query_mlflow_api/_prompts/008_mlflow_python_api.md

 1. Can you change the way you set variables like "OLD" and change it for the "NEW" version.

-Rewrite the entire script sio I can cut and paste
+Rewrite the entire script so I can cut and paste

 - NEW
 ```python